The Victorian family home of Gustav Holst

 Holst Victorian House is governed by The Holst Birthplace Trust, a registered charity comprising a board of Trustees.
-They are responsible for overseeing the running of the Museum and preservation of its collections as well as promoting the appreciation of Holst’s works through an ongoing programme of exhibitions, events and educational activities.
+They are responsible for overseeing the running of the Museum and the preservation of its collections as well as promoting the appreciation of Holst’s works through an ongoing programme of exhibitions, events and educational activities.
 Our Trustees come from a variety of backgrounds, including teaching, building conservation and the Civil Service.
 They meet every 6 weeks.

 Hilary Simpson, Chair.
-Hilary lives in Pittville, a few minutes away from the Museum.
-She was Chair at Friends of The Wilson (2014-18), and has been a committee member at Cheltenham Arts Council and a Trustee of Friends of Pittville.
-She is currently Secretary at Pittville History Works and represents the heritage sector on Cheltenham Borough Council’s Culture Board.
+Hilary was Chair of Friends of The Wilson and has been a committee member at Cheltenham Arts Council and a Trustee of Friends of Pittville.
+She was also Secretary at Pittville History Works and represented the heritage sector on Cheltenham Borough Council’s Culture Board.